Plymouth Friary railway station: Harbourside lines

 On 22 October 1879 an extension was opened through a short tunnel beneath Exeter Street to North Quay on Sutton Harbour, from where wagon turntables allowed access to Sutton Wharf and Vauxhall Quay; an LSWR office was established on the Barbican opposite the Fish Quay.
 A connection from the GWR Sutton Harbour depot to North Quay was opened on 6 November 1879 and both companies then served the quays.

 A longer branch to Cattedown was started soon after the Friary goods branch had opened in 1878; it was completed in 1888.
-It served the Corporation Wharves just south of the Laira Bridge across the River Plym which had been served by the Plymouth and Dartmoor Railway (P&DR) for many years.
-It then continued to follow the water from along Cattewater to terminate at the Victoria Wharves, a short distance south of the GWR's Coxside Depot on Sutton Harbour.
-Along the way it served a number of sidings: the electricity power station at Princes Rock; a Plymouth Corporation depot, Blight and White, Regent Oil, and the wharves at Cattedown; the railway's own goods depot at Cattewater; South West Tar Distillers; and Esso in Cattedown Quarry.
+It served the Corporation Wharves just south of the Laira Bridge across the River Plym, which had been served by the Plymouth and Dartmoor Railway (P&DR) for many years.
+It then continued to follow the water from along Cattewater to terminate at the Victoria Wharves, a short distance south of the GWR's Coxside depot on Sutton Harbour.
+Along the way, it served a number of sidings: the electricity power station at Princes Rock; a Plymouth Corporation depot, Blight and White, Regent Oil and the wharves at Cattedown; the railway's own goods depot at Cattewater; South West Tar Distillers; and Esso in Cattedown Quarry.
 There is a 48 yd tunnel at Cattedown.

-Loco shed
+Motive power depot

-A two-road engine shed was provided at Friary from 1890 to replace the shed at Devonport for terminating locomotives, although Devonport was retained to house the locomotive used on the Stonehouse Pool branch.
+A two-road engine shed was provided at Friary from 1890, to replace the shed at for terminating locomotives, although Devonport was retained to house the locomotive used on the Stonehouse Pool branch.
 The Friary shed was situated to the south of the station.